knights-analytics/hugot/README.md

 )
 ```

+- if using XLA, the easiest way is to run "curl -sSf https://raw.githubusercontent.com/gomlx/gopjrt/main/cmd/install_linux_amd64.sh | bash", which will install the XLA backend provided by the [goMLX](https://github.com/gomlx/gomlx) project.

 - if using XLA or ORT, you will also need to use the rust-based tokenizer.
-The tokenizers.a file can be obtained from the releases section of this page (if you want to use alternative architecture from `linux/amd64` you will have to build the tokenizers.a yourself, see [here](https://github.com/daulet/tokenizers).
+The tokenizers.a file can be obtained from the releases section of this page (if you want to use alternative architecture from `linux/amd64` you will have to build the tokenizers.a yourself, see [here](https://github.com/daulet/tokenizers)).
 This file should be at /usr/lib/tokenizers.a so that Hugot can load it.
 Alternatively, you can explicitly specify the path to the folder with the `libtokenizers.a` file using the `CGO_LDFLAGS` env variable, see the [dockerfile](./Dockerfile).
 The tokenizer is statically linked at build time.

 Alternatively, you can also use the [docker image](https://github.com/knights-analytics/hugot/pkgs/container/hugot) which has all the above dependencies already baked in.